 Settling on a high-interest rate when the purchase is initially made

-Your credit score and financial status has improved
+Your credit score and financial status have improved

 Interest rates have dropped

 The refinance process